Sarah Elfreth: Social issues

 Elfreth supports abortion rights, describing access to abortion services as a matter of economics.
+During the 2024 legislative session, she introduced a bill to provide abortion clinics in Maryland with $500,000 in grants toward physical security infrastructure.

 During the 2019 legislative session, Elfreth introduced a resolution to designate June 28 as "Freedom of the Press Day" in honor of the five killed at the Capital Gazette shooting.
 The bill passed unanimously and became law on April 18, 2019.
 In June 2019, Governor Hogan signed a proclamation declaring June 28 to be "Freedom of the Press Day" in Maryland.

 During the 2021 legislative session, Elfreth introduced legislation to provide students access to menstrual products in school bathrooms.
 The bill passed and became law on May 30, 2021.

 During the 2022 legislative session, Elfreth introduced the "Great Maryland Outdoors Act", which would increase staffing, expand recreational amenities, and improve equity of access for Maryland state parks.
 The bill passed and became law on April 24, 2022.
+She also introduced the "David Perez Military Heroes Act", which provides state funding for psychedelic research to help military veterans with post-traumatic stress disorder, which passed and became law.

+In October 2022, after The Baltimore Banner published a report accusing Gunpowder Falls State Park manager Michael Browning of presiding over a toxic work environment that senior park service officials had failed to address despite receiving multiple employee complaints since 2015, Elfreth and House majority leader Eric Luedtke wrote to Maryland Secretary of Natural Resources Jeannie Haddaway-Riccio calling for an independent review into the Maryland Department of Natural Resources' handling of employee reports.
+Haddaway-Riccio did not address legislators' call for an independent investigation in her response letter, instead saying that the department's human resources division was investigating the misconduct allegations "in consultation with the Maryland Department of Budget and Management and the Office of the Attorney General" and that she had taken "appropriate actions to address the situation" by firing assistant Gunpowder park manager Dean Hughes and state park superintendent Nita Settina.

+Elfreth supports the TRUST in Congress Act, which would require members of Congress and their relatives to divest individual stocks or move their investments into a blind trust.

+Transportation

+In March 2023, Elfreth was one of five Democrats to vote for an amendment to decouple the state's gas tax from inflation.
+The amendment was rejected by the Maryland Senate in a 20–27 vote.